-At the same time, the structure has been transformed from a football stadium that fans could use only 10 days during the season to a Packers cultural center that can be enjoyed throughout the year.
-Within the five-story Lambeau Field Atrium, located on the stadium’s east side, is the 25,000-square-foot Packers Hall of Fame, corporate meeting and event facilities for 25 to 1,200 people, five different eating options highlighted by a one-of-a-kind brew pub (Curly’s Pub) with interactive areas, and a larger Packers Pro Shop (see page 601-603 for a full listing of the Atrium dining, entertainment and retail options).
+What was once just a football stadium that fans could use only 10 days during the season is now a Packers cultural center that can be enjoyed throughout the year.
+Within the five-story Lambeau Field Atrium, located on the stadium’s east side, is the new, larger Packers Pro Shop, located on a revamped lobby level; corporate meeting and event facilities for up to 25 to 1,200 people; a restaurant (Curly’s Pub); and a revamped Hall of Fame to be completed in 2015. (see pages 609-612 for a full listing of the Atrium dining, entertainment and retail options).

-Just outside the Atrium in the Robert E. Harlan Plaza, named in honor of the former team CEO (1989-2007), are bronze statues of team founder Curly Lambeau and legendary coach Vince Lombardi.
-Sculpted by Julie Rotblatt-Amrany (Lombardi) and Omri Amrany (Lambeau) of Fine Art Studio of Rotblatt-Amrany in Highland Park, Ill., at a cost of more than $400,000, each statue is 14 feet tall, atop three feet of steps and a four-foot base.
-Nearby the statues are several park benches – making the plaza area a great place to sit and soak up the majesty of Lambeau Field.
+Just outside the Atrium is the newly redone Robert E. Harlan Plaza, named in honor of the former team CEO (1989-2007).
+In the new space are bronze statues of team founder Curly Lambeau and legendary coach Vince Lombardi.
+Sculpted by Julie Rotblatt-Amrany (Lombardi) and Omri Amrany (Lambeau) of the Fine Art Studio of Rotblatt-Amrany in Highland Park, Ill., each statue is 14 feet tall and sits atop three feet of steps and a four-foot base.
+Nearby the statues are several benches – making the plaza area a great place to sit and soak up the majesty of Lambeau Field.

-The 32-month, $295 million redevelopment of Lambeau was completed on time – and on budget – with the Packers remaining in Green Bay to play all of their games throughout the process.
+The 2003 redevelopment, a $295 million project, was completed on time – and on budget – with the Packers remaining in Green Bay to play all of their games throughout the 32-month process.
 Put into motion by a county-wide referendum that approved a half-cent sales tax increase on Sept.
 12, 2000, the project was financed jointly by the city of Green Bay, county taxpayers, the Packers and the NFL.

 The Packers’ football facilities – a vital element in attracting players in today’s ultra-competitive NFL – also were enhanced greatly by the stadium’s redevelopment, debuting in time for the 2002 season.
 The centerpiece of these quarters is a breathtaking, 64-by-120-foot, football-shaped locker room with 64 stately wooden lockers.
 Another 25 lockers can be found in an adjoining, auxiliary locker room, to be utilized during training camp.

-The new football facilities also feature a much larger training room with all of the latest therapy pools as well as a permanent X-ray machine, a new weight room, individual position meeting rooms with theatre-style seating, a 150-plus-seat team auditorium, a basketball court with a parquet wood floor, a racquetball court, a team dining room and a players’ lounge.
+The football facilities also feature a much larger training room with all of the latest therapy pools, as well as a permanent X-ray machine, a weight room, individual position meeting rooms with theatre-style seating, a 150-plus-seat team auditorium, a basketball court with a parquet wood floor, and a racquetball court.

-Not forgetting the Packers’ rich tradition and history at Lambeau Field, then-GM/Head Coach Mike Sherman requested three slabs of concrete that were located in the team’s former field tunnel at the north end – which were walked over by many of the greatest players in club history – to be moved to the new tunnel in the southeast corner; the players began using it during the 2002 season.
+Not forgetting the Packers’ rich tradition and history at Lambeau Field, then-GM/Head Coach Mike Sherman requested three slabs of concrete from the team’s former field tunnel at the north end – which were walked over by many of the greatest players in club history – to be moved to the new tunnel in the southeast corner; the players began using it during the 2002 season.
 A nearby plaque recognizes the presence of the concrete from the old tunnel.

 In July 2002, all of the team’s administrative and football-operations offices also relocated to within the Lambeau Field Atrium on the stadium’s east side.